Unity-Technologies/furioos-sdk-js/README.md

 # Furioos SDK
 ## Requirements
 - Business subscription (or higher) on Furioos to use the SDK.
-- Furioos SDK implementation
-  - Furioos SDK for Unity : https://github.com/Unity-Technologies/furioos-sdk-unity
-  - Furioos SDK for Unreal : :star: Coming soon :wink:
 - Then choose the app you want to use with the SDK and create a SDK link.

 ## Installation